+Building the Panel

+1. Breadboards

-Building the Panel 1.
-Breadboards For this panel, I am going to assemble it on a breadboard.
+For this panel, I am going to assemble it on a breadboard.
 This allows for prototyping, but isn't good for a panel built for reliability, since wires can freely go in and out.

 At the top of the breadboard, you have the positive and negative rail.
 We call it a "rail" because it stretches across the entire board.
 You can see there are two rows of holes in between the negative line, marked in blue and a minus, and the positive line, marked in red and a plus.
 The row closest to the blue line are all negative.
 The other row of holes closest to the red line are all positive.
-In the middle of the breadboard are all the other holes that we use to connect
+In the middle of the closest to the red line are all positive.
+In the middle of the breadboard are all the other holes that we use to connect components.

-Figure 2: The electrical connections of a breadboard components.
 Inside the breadboard, there are wires that connect all of these in columns.
 You can see that these columns are marked in white.
 This means that if you connect a component to "J1" it will be electrically connected to "F1."
 These connections do not go past the middle divider, meaning that there are only five holes that are electrically connected per column.

+Figure 1: The electrical connections of a breadboard

-2. The Micro Controller The ESP32 is the brains of the control panel.
+2. The Micro controller

+The ESP32 is the brains of the control panel.
 You can see that there are 15 pins on each side of the device.
 These pins are labeled at the top of the device.
 Make sure you connect the right device to the right pin.

-Figure 3: The ESP-32 board 3.
-Connecting the LCD The first component we are going to connect is the LCD.
+Figure 2: The ESP-32 board

+3. Connecting the LCD

+The first component we are going to connect is the LCD.
 This will verify that the panel is working.

 On the back of the LCD, there should be a separate chip with four pins.
 This is the I2C interface, which allows us to interface with the LCD without needing a lot of pins.

-Figure 4: The LCD display
+Figure 3: The LCD display

-First, we are going to connect four wires to those four Figure 5: The I2C interface pins.
+First, we are going to connect four wires to those four pins.

+Figure 4: The I2C interface

-Figure 6: Connecting the four wires to the I2C interface We will now plug those wires into the ESP32.
+Figure 5: Connecting the four wires to the I2C interface

+We will now plug those wires into the ESP32.

 Plug the "GND" wire from the LCD into the "GND" pin on the ESP32.
 In this case, the black wire.

 Plug the "VCC" wire from the LCD into the "VIN" pin on the ESP32.
 In this case, the brown wire.

 Plug the "SDA" wire from the LCD into the "D21" pin on the ESP32.
 In this case, the red wire.

 Plug the "SCL" wire from the LCD into the "D22" pin on the ESP32.
 In this case, the orange wire.

-Figure 7: Connecting the four wires from the I2C interface into the four pins on the ESP-32 Now, plug in the ESP32 into power.
+Figure 6: Connecting the four wires from the I2C interface into the four pins on the ESP-32

+Now, plug in the ESP32 into power.

-Figure 8: Connecting the ESP-32 to USB power If the board has not had Antigneous installed before, there will be no settings stored, resulting in "ERROR 2" being displayed.
+Figure 7: Connecting the ESP-32 to USB power

+If the board has not had Antigneous installed before, there will be no settings stored, resulting in "ERROR 2" being displayed.
 THIS IS NORMAL, and actually means everything is configured correctly and is working.
-If your LCD display does not show anything, you may need to adjust the blue contrast knob found on the back.
+If your LCD display does not show anything, you may need to adjust the contrast knob found on the back.

-Figure 9: Successful bootup of the ESP-32.
+Figure 8: Successful bootup of the ESP-32.
 This will most likely NOT be what you see, as this board has already had Antigneous installed on it once, and is able to pull from stored settings, which won't likely be present on your board.

-4. Connecting Status LEDs and Buttons We are going to use a breadboard for the LEDs and buttons.
+4. Connecting Status LEDs and Buttons

+We are going to use a breadboard for the LEDs and buttons.